slimndap/wp-theatre/readme.txt

 Add event listings to your Wordpress website.
 Perfect for theaters, music venues, museums, conference centers and performing artists.

 == Description ==
-This plugin gives you the ability to manage seasons, productions and event in Wordpress and comes with all necessary shortcodes and widgets to show your events on your website.
+This plugin gives you the ability to manage seasons, productions and events in Wordpress and comes with all necessary shortcodes and widgets to show your events on your website.

 Theme developers get three new PHP objects (Season, Production and Event) which they can use to further integrate Theatre into their theme.
 Each PHP object comes with a wide variety of smart methods and can be extended with your own methods.